 Our faculty members are routinely elected as members of the globe’s most prestigious academic organizations.
-Case in point: More than 80 current or former UCSB faculty are members of the American Association for the Advancement of Science for their advancement of science or its applications.
+Case in point: More than 80 current or former UCSB faculty are elected fellows of the American Association for the Advancement of Science for their advancement of science or its applications.

 Companies Started With UCSB Technologies

 The largest employer in the county, UC Santa Barbara is a primary engine of economic activity on the South Coast.
 Some 60 local companies, and 90+ in total, have been established based on technology developed or discovered at UCSB.
 On average, four to six new companies based on our research are formed every year.
 Companies on four continents are currently using UCSB-developed technologies.